 It used to be that buying life insurance for an elderly person (senior) was next to impossible, well... the times have changed, and now getting a policy issued for seniors is not that difficult or expensive.
 See if you qualify!

 A few things to consider:

-Those who purchase life insurance early in life, have an easier time obtaining a policy during their senior years.
+Those who purchase life insurance early in life - e.g. 40s and 50s - have an easier time obtaining a policy during their senior years, plus it will be a lot cheaper and affordable.
 However, if you had a policy that expired, or coverage through an employer, and you choose not to maintain the policy after retirement, you will encounter some problems.

 For seniors this poses a major financial hardship, especially if they live on a fixed income.
 Therefore, certain organizations can help with expenses, such as AARP (American Association for Retired Persons), which offers several discount insurance policies for members.

 The bottom line is, getting life insurance is a lot cheaper when you are younger and healthier.

 Typical rates for a 10-year term policy, for a woman, non smoker, in good health: